 There is no pass or fail in IELTS.
-Candidates are graded on
+The test assesses all levels of English proficiency.

 This unique 9-band system measures scores in a consistent manner – wherever and whenever the test is taken.
 It is internationally recognised and understood, giving you a reliable international currency.

 You will be given a score from 1 to 9 for each part of the test – Listening, Reading, Writing and Speaking.
 The average produces your overall band score.
 You can score whole (e.g., 5.0, 6.0, 7.0) or half (e.g., 5.5., 6.5, 7.5) bands in each part of the test.

 Band 9: Expert user: has fully operational command of the language: appropriate, accurate and fluent with complete understanding.

 Band 8: Very good user: has fully operational command of the language with only occasional unsystematic inaccuracies and inappropriacies.
 Misunderstandings may occur in unfamiliar situations.
 Handles complex detailed argumentation well.